 Now, having said that, larger hotels always offer a level of amenities that appeal to some people; however, I am not one of those people.
 Martha’s Vineyard is a step back in time—at least, it is to me.
 It is not of this world.
 The Vineyard, The Cape, and Nantucket have a quality that is singular to each but one that ties them together swell.
 I think that a true Vineyard experience shines through in a smaller inn.

 Edgartown has The Ashley Inn.
-It is also a personal favourite.
-I was introduced to The Ashley Inn when I went to my first Christmas In Edgartown.
-It was one of the few places open year round at a reasonable rate.
+It is a personal favourite.
+I was introduced to The Ashley Inn when I went to my first Christmas In Edgartown and it was everything that a New England country inn should be.
+It was also one of the few places open year round at a reasonable rate.
 It’s on Main Street and within walking distance of everything Edgartown has to offer.
 The owner, Fred, is a terrific guy and the breakfasts are excellent.

 The only times that I have ever stayed in Oak Bluffs, I rented a house.
 Renting a house with a few friends can be a terrific way to cut costs and get that Martha’s Vineyard vibe.
 There are several on-line websites that do this.
 The houses will vary in cost depending where on-island you are.
 We went fairly far inland.
 They tend to get cheaper the farther they are from the beach.